univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    * The *AD member* mode can only be configured on a |UCSPRIMARYDN|.

    * The name of the DNS domain of the UCS systems must match that of the AD domain.
-The host name must of course be different.
+The hostname must of course be different.

    * All the AD and UCS servers in a connector environment must use the same time zone.